EPCCed/APT-python4hpc/lectures/01/README.md

 ---

-# Compiler optimisations
+# CPython optimisations

-CPython parser/AST builder and bytecode compiler perform some basic optimisations:
+CPython parser, AST builder, and bytecode compiler perform some basic optimisations:

 - Bytecode is saved in file (`*.pyc` or in `__pycache` directory) for reuse